-You should use the University of Oxford's website to find out about the different course options and their content; including the A-Z list of graduate courses.
+You should use the University of Oxford's website to find out about the different course options, their content and their entry requirements; a good starting point is the A-Z list of graduate courses.
 Make sure that you research your planned course thoroughly.

-The Rhodes Scholarship covers most full-time graduate courses however, you should check our Conditions of Tenure to find out more about the courses combinations we cover, any exceptions and information about additional discretionary funding if your chosen course is longer than two years.
+The Rhodes Scholarship covers most full-time graduate courses.
+However, you should check our Conditions of Tenure to find out more about the course combinations we cover, any exceptions and information about additional discretionary funding if your chosen course is longer than two years, that is if you wish to apply for a DPhil (PhD).